amithjkamath/tara/docs/medicalImaging/medicalImaging.md

-# Medical Imaging Modalities and Storage File Types in Radiation Oncology
+# 4. Medical Imaging Modalities and Storage File Types

 ## How to Use This Guide